 La Mama Theatre, 205 Faraday St Carlton, 19-30 Jan 2011

 Performed by Will Tait, Eloise Bowden, Aleksandra Lane, Kirri Büchler, Hilary Fairchild, Ben deCastella and Michael Lane

 'With live musical interludes, a snappy set, some talented young actors and short film at their disposal, the creative talent is there.'

 'Despite the comedy, Bleu carries much pain and Tait brings this out perfectly.
 His performance is effortless and he has you laughing even as he makes you want to sit down with Bleu so you can slit your wrists together.'

 Daniel G Taylor, Stage Whispers

-At moments absurd, a fun yet thought-provoking play with live music, headless guests, chocolate sauce wrestling and more!
+At moments absurd, a fun yet thought-provoking play with live music, headless guests, chocolate sauce wrestling, short film and more!